AgentHub

 Microsoft 365 Copilot Business vs ChatGPT

 Microsoft now makes the Copilot Business buying shape easier to read: $18 per user/month paid yearly or $25.20 monthly on top of a qualifying Microsoft 365 plan, plus discounted Business Standard and Premium bundles.
-ChatGPT still keeps the cleaner standalone seat story.
+ChatGPT still keeps the simpler standalone seat story.
 The split is now even more about suite gravity versus standalone breadth than sticker price alone.

 Compare